How to manage AWS IAM Policy

 - Attaching our policy to a user

-- Using the AWS ARN component to manipulate ARNs
+- Using the AWS ARN Component to manipulate ARNs

 We will be creating a policy to restrict EC2 access to a specific region.